Managing community expectations locally during times of growth and change

 In summary, growth offers many opportunities for communities including economic and social development, however it can also be a challenging time to communicate and engage with communities.

 Phillips Group has collaborated with councils throughout Queensland and in New South Wales to help shape and deliver campaigns, projects and programs.
-We can support councils’ teams to get the maximise their communication and engagement impact, especially on complex projects.
+We can support councils’ teams to maximise their communication and engagement impact, especially on complex projects.
 For further information, reach out to Managing Director, Helen Hutchings or Manager, June Reynolds today.